Damar Legal Apprenticeships

 - Criminal Law & Litigation

-Following a successful pilot programme, all new paralegal apprentices from August will benefit from content that supports their development of the O Shaped mindset and attributes at a level appropriate for their roles.
+Following a successful pilot programme, all new paralegal apprentices now benefit from content that supports their development of the O Shaped mindset and attributes at a level appropriate for their roles.

 O Shaped is client-led and based on research that looked at what senior in-house leaders were looking for from their lawyers.
 Legal expertise is considered a given but what makes the most effective lawyers stand out are more human-centred skills such as the ability to have open communication, work as a team, seek feedback and share ideas, all of which lead to a healthier, more successful working environment and a better client experience.

 Including the Level 6 CILEx Diploma in Law and Practice, this 39 month apprenticeship enables apprentices to become a fellow of the Chartered Institute of Legal Executives.

 Damar Training are experts in legal apprenticeship training and we have developed our programmes to maximise the benefits to your business:

 - We were at the forefront of the development of the legal apprenticeship standards; we know these qualifications inside out;

 - Our staff understand your business; our expert tutors have all worked in the legal industry;

 - We are one of the few training providers offering this range of legal apprenticeships and one of only two providers in England who offer a purely work-based delivery model;

 - We have experience of working with many of the country’s biggest and most successful law firms, as well as supporting legal teams within other types of businesses.